jonnew/ONIX/lighthouse-booster/README.md

 modification.

 This board is a drop in replacement for the standard LED array inside the HTC Vive base station.
-It replaces the standard 15-LED array with an array of 120 LEDs.
+It replaces the standard 9-LED array with an array of 120 LEDs.
 Each set of 15 is controlled by a fast, low-side transistor switch.
 The board draws about 700 mA DC at 12V.
 The pulse current (~60 us long, 2 MHz-modulated pulses operating at ~1% duty-cycle) is approximately 200A, with 5A for each LED.
+During a pulse, the LED array is decoupled from the input power using a high-side load-switch.
+This means that all pulse energy is taken from local capacitance such that the rails the driving motors inside the base station are not transiently loaded.

 ## Power, Thermals, and Effective Tracking Distances
 TODO